fizzxed/torch_foo/README.md

 We make use of PyTorch's included PyBind11 library to create a Python extension that binds the C++ library.

 Goal:
-Register custom C++ operations through the dispatcher which will let us access them from Python.
+Register custom ATen C++ operations through the dispatcher which will let us access them from Python.
 Maybe this will let us use the python limited API.
 See Notes below.

 ```
 ├── CMakeLists.txt